icco/coffee_shop/docs/notes.md

 ## 8.14.10

-found the application `rbqtapi`.
+I found the application `rbqtapi`.
 Makes learning about accessor functions a lot easier.

 Sad that it took me so long to get back to work on this, but I can now access